Cooking oil is one of the most useful ingredients in your kitchen. It can be used for everything from deep frying to sauteing and even baking.

 The Bottom Line on Used Cooking Oil Disposal

-Before you dispose of cooking oil, make sure that you’ve kept the container in a safe and sanitary condition, and that you are disposing of it as safely as possible.
-In any case, it’s always a good idea to check with your city or county government for additional disposal methods.
+Before you dispose of cooking oil, ensure that you’ve kept the container safe and sanitary and dispose of it as safely as possible.
+It’s always a good idea to check with your city or county government for additional disposal methods.